 a.
 Audit Committee b.
 Nomination and Remuneration Committee c.
 Stakeholders Relationship Committee d.
 Corporate Social Responsibility Committee e.
 Management Committee

-Details of each of the Committees stating the composition, terms of reference and others are uploaded on our website at www.erosintl.com and are stated in brief in Corporate Governance Report attached to and forming part of this Report.
+Details of each of the Committees stating the composition, terms of reference and others are uploaded on our website www.erosintl.com and are stated in brief in the Corporate Governance Report attached to and forming part of this Report.

 Annual Evaluation of Board, Committees and Individual Directors